Mixed Breed Dogs

 About the Puginese

-The Puginese is a medium mixed breed dogs known for its balanced nature and straightforward mind.
-Well-suited to apartment living, the Puginese is manageable for most owners.
+The Puginese is a cross between the Pug and Pekingese.
+The Puginese is a small mixed breed dog known for being deeply loving with its family and reserved with strangers.
+With a straightforward mind, well-suited to apartment living, the Puginese is manageable for most owners.
 Typically standing 6 to 14 inches and weighing 7 to 18 pounds, this breed has a life expectancy of 12 to 14 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Puginese brings a distinct combination of traits that sets it apart.
 The Puginese has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Puginese loves being close to its people and forms strong bonds with every member of the household.